 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for postsecondary teachers, including online adjunct teachers, will increase 19% from 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for postsecondary teachers, including online adjunct teachers, will increase 13% from 2014-2024.
 Pay can vary by subject taught.
-The BLS in 2014 listed a median salary of $62,330 for all postsecondary teachers not listed separately.
+The BLS in 2015 listed a median salary of $72,470 for all postsecondary teachers not listed separately.
 It should be noted that online adjunct teaching is a part-time position, and this salary is for full-time work.